ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/3_05_GUIDE_WALLET_SETUP.md

 original_id: guide_wallet_setup
 ---

- A basic wallet-like interface or account page provides end-users the possibility to understand and interact with your application’s branded token economy by allowing them to view their current balance and transactions history.
+ As an important tool of communication, the wallet interface can provide end-users the possibility to understand and interact with your application’s branded token economy.

-With the Ledger and Balance APIs, you can build end-user Wallet-like interfaces.
+With the Ledger and Balance APIs, you can build wallet-like interfaces where users can view their current balance and transactions history.
 This typically works best if you already have an economy with end-users logging in and executing the respective actions you defined in your economy.

-Prerequisites:
+Please note the APIs do not support key-management, signing of transactions or buy-in and cash-out at this point in time.

+### Prerequisites
-This guide uses Ruby SDK to help you create a basic Wallet-like interface.
+This guide uses Ruby SDK to walk through the steps of creating a basic wallet interface.
 Successfully using the Ruby SDK requires having Ruby installed on your system: [<u>https://www.ruby-lang.org/en/documentation/installation/</u>](https://www.ruby-lang.org/en/documentation/installation/)

-If you wish to use other SDKs please visit one of the QuickStartGuides or SDKs overview section to [<u>learn more</u>.](/docs/sdks_overview.html)
+If you wish to use other SDKs please visit one of the Quick Start Guides or SDKs' overview section to [<u>learn more</u>.](/docs/sdks_overview.html)

-To use the SDK, developers will need to:
+To use any SDK, developers will need to:

 1. Sign-up on [<u>https://kit.ost.com</u>](https://kit.ost.com).